 13. Back to the future: intercultural, postcolonial and inter-religious streams in practical theology

 14. What comes next?
 Practical theology, faithful presence, and prophetic witness

-Andrew Rogers is Principal Lecturer in Practical Theology at the University of Roehampton, London, UK.
+Andrew P. Rogers is Principal Lecturer in Practical Theology at the University of Roehampton, London, UK.
 He is the author of Congregational Hermeneutics: How Do We Read?
-(Routledge, 2016), was vice-chair and then chair of BIAPT from 2015-19, and is currently co-convenor of the BIAPT Bible and Practical Theology group.
+(Routledge, 2016), was Vice-Chair and then Chair of BIAPT from 2015 to 2019, and is currently co-convenor of the BIAPT Bible and Practical Theology group.